TLuter-252/Pandas_EDA_Youtube/README.md

 - `dislikes` and revenue

 Then we could more compare if positive reactions to a video leads to revenue, versus negative reactions, versus any engagement overall.

+## Possible Benefits:

+Our findings can either help reinforce or contradict the popular notion that the various metrics for video engagement are related.

+Our finds can also possibly reveal relationship between the metrics that we have not seen before.